 Last year, we held an exhibition and conference at Mile End Arts Pavilion and Queen Mary University of London (3-5th November).
 These events intervened in contemporary, interdisciplinary debates concerning the boundaries of modernism and the direction of feminist modernist studies.

-We will be hosting a follow-up symposium on ‘Modernism: Making, Place, and Protest’ at QMUL on November 3rd 2018.
+Our follow-up symposium on ‘Modernism: Making, Place, and Protest’ at QMUL will be held on November 3rd 2018.
 We are also thrilled to be a part of this year’s Being Human Festival, and will run a day of workshops, talks, and presentations at the V&A Museum of Childhood on November 17th.